sstsimulator/sst-macro/docs/manual/manual.md

 If the error persists, then it's a real bug.
 -   Ubuntu: The Ubuntu linker performs too much optimization on dynamically linked executables.
 Some call it a feature.
 I call it a bug.
 In the process it throws away symbols it actually needs later.
+The build system should automatically fix Ubuntu flags.
-When compiling with Ubuntu, make sure that '-Wl,--no-as-needed' is always given in LDFLAGS.
+If still having issues, make sure that '-Wl,--no-as-needed' is given in LDFLAGS.

 The problem occurs when the executable depends on libA which depends on libB.
 The executable has no direct dependence on any symbols in libB.
 Even if you add `-lB` to the `LDFLAGS` or `LDADD` variables, the linker ignores them and throws the library out.
 It takes a dirty hack to force the linkage.
 If there are issues, contact the developers at sstmacro-devel@googlegroups.com and report the problem.
-It can be fixed easily enough.
 -   Compilation with clang should work, although the compiler is very sensitive.
 In particular, template code which is correct and compiles on several other platforms can mysteriously fail.
 Tread with caution.